andreasgrv/dotfiles/README.md

 will have different prompt colours (given there is no collision).

 In white is the local tmux session while the green and reddish prompts are for ssh connections to different machines.
-The bottom left pane is how vim looks modifying a bash script (gruvbox colorscheme).
+The bottom left pane is how vim looks when modifying a bash script (gruvbox colorscheme).

 ### Credits